-- Update and define flywheel and flow battery product development requirements that meet the project engineering design technical requirements including long-duration (up to 12-hour) discharge, grid formation, and microgrid integration advancements.
-Update and define MGC system application requirements to support flywheel and flow battery monitoring and dispatch in grid-connected and island operating modes Prepare a Technology Development Memo that summarizes these requirements. - Prepare the approach to meet the requirements in the Technology Development Memo to include approaches to confirm technology performance quality for each component in the Technology Development Memo.
+- Update and define flywheel and flow battery product development requirements that meet the project engineering design technical requirements including long duration (up to 12 10 hour) discharge a minimum of 10 hours of energy storage capability at a minimum rating of 400 kilowatts, grid formation, and microgrid integration advancements.
+Update and define MGC system application requirements to support flywheel and flow battery monitoring and dispatch in grid-connected and island operating modes.
+Prepare a Technology Development Memo that summarizes these requirements. - Prepare the approach to meet the requirements in the Technology Development Memo to include approaches to confirm technology performance quality for each component in the Technology Development Memo.
 Summarize the approaches in a Technology Product Development and Quality Control Plan. - Develop technology product advancements in accordance with the Technology Product Development and Quality Control Plan. - Prepare Updated Construction and Installation Plan, if needed as a result of product advancements. - Prepare Technology Product Development Report and Presentation that summarizes the steps taken, lessons learned, and best practices to develop the Multi-Storage and MGCs advancements. - Prepare CPR Report #2 in accordance with subtask 1.3 (CPR Meetings). - Participate in a CPR #2 meeting.